radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

     **Custom** – if this is chosen, RadiantOne stores the extension attributes in the location of your choice.
 The location must first exist (create it if you haven’t already) in the virtual namespace.
 RadiantOne manages the creation of the entries and attributes as well as all modifications to these entries.
 The parameters you must configure are; the base DN (the location in the virtual namespace where you want to store the extension attributes), the object class to associate the extension attributes with, and how to comprise the RDN attribute (name and attribute from the primary object to populate the target RDN with).

-><span style="color:red">**IMPORTANT NOTE – if your chosen location in the virtual namespace is configured as something other than a RadiantOne Universal Directory store, then the underlying backend must be capable of storing the extension attributes.
+>[!warning] if your chosen location in the virtual namespace is configured as something other than a RadiantOne Universal Directory store, then the underlying backend must be capable of storing the extension attributes.
 For example, if the backend is a database table, then columns representing the extension attributes must exist.
-If the backend is an LDAP directory, the extension attributes should be defined in the schema (if schema checking is enforced) and the object class that is associated with the extension attributes should be set during the configuration steps described below.**
+If the backend is an LDAP directory, the extension attributes should be defined in the schema (if schema checking is enforced) and the object class that is associated with the extension attributes should be set during the configuration steps described below.

 8. The Base DN parameter is relevant only when Custom data store settings has been selected in step 4.
 The Base DN is the location in the virtual namespace where you want the extension entries/attributes stored.
 9. Enter the object class that is associated with the extension attributes in the Object Class parameter of the Secondary section.
 The default object class that is used is extensibleObject.